Information for Graduating MS Students

 Application for Award of a Graduate Degree

 The Application for the Award of a Graduate Degree is available at the SFSU Graduate Division, Administration Building, 2nd floor.
-There is a fee of $100.
 You must apply to earn your degree.
 Note that an approved GAP and Culminating Experience Form must be on file with the Division of Graduate Studies.

 College of Education Exit Survey